Halstonberg

 The Tennessee Supreme Court established important duration guidance in Murfreesboro Medical Clinic, P.A. v.
 Udom (1999), addressing the reasonableness of physician non-competes and providing principles that courts have applied more broadly.

 For geographic scope, the restriction must correspond to the territory where the employee worked or where the employer does business.
-Tennessee's economy is distributed across three major metropolitan areas — Nashville (healthcare, music, technology, hospitality), Memphis (logistics, healthcare, manufacturing), and Knoxville/Chattanooga (manufacturing, technology, energy) — and courts evaluate geographic restrictions with reference to the specific market the employee served.
+Tennessee's economy is distributed across three major metropolitan areas (Nashville for healthcare, music, technology, and hospitality; Memphis for logistics, healthcare, and manufacturing; and Knoxville/Chattanooga for manufacturing, technology, and energy), and courts evaluate geographic restrictions with reference to the specific market the employee served.

 A restriction limited to the metropolitan area where the employee worked is straightforward.
 A statewide restriction is reasonable if the employee's role covered the entire state.
 A multi-state restriction requires justification based on the employer's actual competitive footprint and the employee's area of responsibility.